HaimanotA/the--pioneers/README.md

 ## Testing

+The page is tested and it works on different browsers like chrome,

+The page is responsive and maintains its intergrity when viewed on different size screens.

 Enough test on every features has been done to check if the site works well.

-The homepage link in the navigation menu, takes the user to the home page if the user is on subscribe page.
+The homepage link in the navigation menu, takes the user to the home page if the user is on the subscribe page.

 The subscribe page takes name, email and password and as they are requiered fields the user cannot submit without filling out the required information.